MOST RECENT UPDATE: DECEMBER 2018

 International Bolshevik Tendency

 Mercifully the IBT don’t claim to have a New Zealand branch, merely some supporters here, which is more humility than the left is usually capable of.
-Notably formed around Bill Logan, a well known communist activist within the movement for the decriminalisation of homosexuality in the ’80s, they number perhaps ~5 people.
+Notably formed by a merger of the Permanent Revolution Group (in NZ) and the Bolshevik Tendency in the US around Bill Logan, they number perhaps ~5 people.
 To my understanding, the only activity that could be attributed to the IBTNZ (insofar as it exists) is contributing articles to the IBT’s international publication 1917.

 International Socialist Organisation

-The biggest band in the land, the ISO are by most measures the largest sect in NZ with around 50 members primarily concentrated in Dunedin, Wellington and Auckland (of which there’s a core of about 30).
-Initially founded in the early ’90s, they reformed after splitting from an ill-fated merger with the Communist Party of New Zealand in 1996.
+biggest second biggest band in the land, the ISO are by most measures one of the largest sect in NZ with around 30-40 members primarily concentrated in Dunedin, Wellington and Auckland (of which there’s a core of about 25-30).
+Initially founded in 1993 (meaning it’s their 25th b-day as of 2018), they reformed after splitting from an ill-fated merger with the Communist Party of New Zealand in 1996.
 The ISO were one of several socialist groups to throw their lot in with MANA in 2011, officially ending their support in early 2015 after Internet MANA imploded post-election.
 Internationally I’m unsure exactly what their affiliation status is, although they at least gravitate the International Socialist Tendency and have close relations to Socialist Alternative (Australia) and ISO (USA).

 Rumor has it the ISO is about to finally meet its long-held ambition of opening a Christchurch branch.
 So there’s no branch, but see the entry for new Christchurch group Solidarity.